 June was a lot of getting used to a new life and a new kind of work in a new country.
 Being thrown in to sink or swim while trying to figure out teaching and hanging at cafes to write.
 Also continuing on with that foodie life by checking out new restaurants and buying random things at the grocery.
 Bimbap was one of the rice-based Korean dishes new to me.
 I found it pretty bland but could tolerate it for the darling little tea house I was eating at that second time I gave it a try.
 The first being back at the Airport when I had first arrived in S Korea.
 I may have been trying but still wasn’t finding love for the food.
 Even though I had already known that from the Korean cuisine I’d had back in the states, I was still hoping.

 There were still a few growing pain surprises that would pop up over the month.
-One being when I was basically told by Mrs. Pong (co-owner of the hagwon and manager of the school syllabus) that the cockroaches popping up in the studio they had set up for me were my problem.
+One being when I was basically told by Mrs. P (co-owner of the hagwon and manager of the school syllabus) that the cockroaches popping up in the studio they had set up for me were my problem.
 Another being how little people seemed to care about anything outside of their immediate bubble.
 Something that was spotlighted when I tried to kick off a Black Lives Matter march.
 There were also wee communication errors that lead to smaller things that were frustrating but pretty easy to laugh at.
 Stuff like being given vanilla ice cream instead of chocolate after having been so excited for the treat.
 What a pout-inducing waste of calories.

 The most upsetting discovery was finding out how much the island wasn’t the outdoorsy kind of place I had come for thanks to extreme weather.
 Like Hawaii my ass.
 Coming to S Korea very well could have been the only time I was to spend so long in a different country.
 I had chosen it for saving ability and wouldn’t have gone there at all otherwise.
 The outdoorsy island option had been how I had sold myself.
 I suppose that’s what I got for taking the logical route.
 Also for listening to the voices in my head (like my mom’s) who had always told me to do so.
 It was once again being proven that I wasn’t a person built for that if it came at the sacrifice of heart and passion.